-- Oil quality is a good indicator of fluid health and measures Dielectric Strength, Power Factor, Moisture, Color, Interfacial Tension and Acidity.
-As oil ages and breaks down these parameters will determine if the fluid should be reconditioned. - Furan Analysis indicates the degree of degradation of the transformer paper insulation.
+Additional oil tests include Oil Quality and Furan Analysis.
+Oil quality is a good indicator of fluid health and measures Dielectric Strength, Power Factor, Moisture, Color, Interfacial Tension and Acidity.
+As oil ages and breaks down these parameters will determine if the fluid should be reconditioned.

+Furan Analysis indicates the degree of degradation of the transformer paper insulation.
 As a transformer ages the paper insulation breaks down.
-If the paper degrades enough it is possible to experience turn-to-turn shorts and eventually complete failure. - Corrosive sulfur that is present in transformer oil can cause deposits of an electrically conductive compound which could lead to electrical faults within the transformer.
+If the paper degrades enough it is possible to experience turn-to-turn shorts and eventually complete failure.